How can we help you?

 Choosing a therapist who's right for you is perhaps the most important, yet difficult part of beginning therapy.
 Finding a good therapist-client fit is important in helping you feel understood, invested in the process, and making progress.

-Dr. Hick, Denver psychologist, has outlined five aspects of how to choose a therapist that's right for you in this short video.
+We've outlined five aspects of how to choose a therapist that's right for you in this short video.

 Contact our team with questions and learn which therapist might be the right fit for you.